joschkabirk/docker-template/README.md

 still uses a version which is called `singularity`.
 Just so you won't be confused when you google stuff about commands etc. at some point.

-What you'll need:
+### What you'll need:

+**For running containers on the cluster**:
+- Access to the cluster

+**For creating your own containers**:
 - A GitHub account
 - A DockerHub account

-- Access to the Maxwell cluster
+Strictly speaking, you don't need a GitHub account to create your own containers, but it is a good idea to use GitHub to version your Dockerfiles and to use GitHub Actions to automatically build and push your images to DockerHub.

 ## What is Docker?